225-201-Great Vocals

 Writer/Composer: Ian Axel / Chad King (2018)

-This marks Andrea Bocelli’s second entry on our list.
-His beloved and enigmatic voice has captivated world recognition since the early 1990s, and his persona has allowed him to truly be considered one of the most renown tenors in Opera / Classical and Pop.
-Joining with his son Matteo, he presents this piece as an answer to emptiness, longing and perhaps spiritual need and it is a constant reminder that LOVE is the answer.
-The collaboration is surprisingly remarkable, not overpowering, but beautiful…Simply Poignant!
+This marks Andrea Bocelli’s 2nd entry on our list.
+His beloved and enigmatic voice has captivated world recognition since the early 1990s, and his persona has allowed him to truly be considered one of the world’s most renown tenors in Opera / Classical and Pop.
+With a career selling millions of records, and eventually joining with his 20-year-old son, Matteo, he presents this piece as an answer to emptiness, longing and perhaps spiritual need and it is a constant reminder that LOVE is the answer.
+With Bob Ezrin’s music arrangement and Ano Great Big Wrld’s Ian Axel & Chad King at the helm, the collaboration is surprisingly remarkable, not too overpowering, but gloriously beautiful…Simply Poignant!

 204. BLACK (1991)